 As part of the assessment process, reports and test results from school are also examined.
 An investigation of the child’s developmental, medical, educational and family history is also an important part of the assessment and identification process.

 A comprehensive analysis of test results and background information is collated into a written psychological report.
-This report may also include recommendations to help guide how best to meet your child’s needs at home and at school.
+The report also includes recommendations to help guide how best to meet your child’s needs at home and at school.